AKB48: 2015: Koko ga Rhodes da, Koko de Tobe! and 0 to 1 no Aida

-On January 21, 2015, the group released its sixth studio album, Koko ga Rhodes da, Koko de Tobe!.
+On January 21, 2015, the group released its fourth studio album, Koko ga Rhodes da, Koko de Tobe!.
 On March 4, the group released the single "Green Flash".
 The group became the first group who sold their 20 consecutive singles in 1 million on the first week.
 On March 26, member Rina Kawaei announced her graduation from the group in order to continue her acting career on her own, stating that the previous incident and long period of rest brought her to reflect on her future without depending on the group.

 On May 10, AKB48 was invited to the annual Japan Day festival in New York, their second performance in the city since 2009.
 A small away team consisting of members Rina Hirata, Ryoka Oshima, Haruna Kojima, Tomu Mutou, Saho Iwatate and Rina Nozawa performed a total of five songs cheered by a crowd of 5000 attendants.

 On May 20, the group released the single "Bokutachi wa Tatakawanai".

 June 6 saw the announcement of the seventh general election results.
 The event was broadcast live from Fukuoka Dome on Fuji TV, which reported an average viewer rating of 18.8% with a peak of 23.4%.
 A record 3.2 million votes were cast, with Rino Sashihara winning the poll for the second time with a record 194,049 votes.

 On August 26, the group released the single "Halloween Night".

 On October 25, 2015, during the handshake and autograph event at Pacific Yokohama had announced the details of AKB48's 42nd Single and Request Hour 2016.
 The 42nd single was released on December 9, 2015.
 Minami Takahashi was the Center in what will be her final appearance on an AKB48 single.